 Copies of official documents

 The other document that you should consider taking on your long-haul flight with a toddler as a solo parent is a copy of the child’s birth certificate.

 MIss M and I do not share the same surname and do not even have passports from the same EU country.
 I have been queried at the EU border about my relationship to Miss M. Of course, this always happens when I am tired and Mis M just wants to see Daddy.
 If I can show a copy of her birth certificate, the border staff quickly waive us on, rather than forcing us to wait and answer numerous questions.

 Apparently, South Africa will require you to show your child’s unabridged birth certificate, sometimes even if both parents are travelling with the child, in order to show paternity.

 If you are a single parent and your child’s other parent has passed, you might want to take a

 If you are travelling with a child who is not your biological child, please check the requirements for your home country, your destination and any transfer airports.

 Tip 5: Book meals

-In some respects, it is easier to fly with very small children who are still being bottle or breast fed, though these have their own downsides.
+In some respects, it is easier to fly with very small children who are still bottle or breastfed, rather than taking a long-haul flight with a toddler, though these have their own downsides.